cgreencode/react-native-animatable/README.md

 *Note: If you are using colors, please use `rgba()` syntax.*

-*Note: Transitions require `StyleSheet.flatten` available in React Native 0.15 or later.
-If you are running on anything lower, please polyfill as described under imperative usage.*

 ```html
 <TouchableOpacity onPress={() => this.setState({fontSize: (this.state.fontSize || 10) + 5 })}
   <Animatable.Text transition="fontSize" transitionValue={this.state.fontSize || 10}>Size me up, Scotty</Animatable.Text>